HarshalUgale007/Mini-Projects/Weather App using Python/README.md

 - **Customization:** Users can customize the app to display weather data for their desired location, enabling personalized weather updates.
 - **Minimalist Design:** WeatherApp embraces a minimalist design philosophy, prioritizing clarity and ease of use.

+  ## Looks
+  This is how it will show the result.

 ## Technologies Used

 - Python